Leadership Advisory Board

 Meet the leaders who volunteer their time, expertise and counsel to help chart the direction of Michigan Engineering

 Office of the Dean

 Dr. Alec D. Gallimore is the Robert J. Vlasic Dean of Engineering at the University of Michigan.
-Dean Gallimore is a rocket scientist.
+Dean Gallimore is a rocket scientist, and in 2019 was elected to the National Academy of Engineering–among the highest professional distinctions accorded to an engineer.
 He is a leader in the field of advanced electric propulsion, who has excelled in research, teaching and service.
 His experience and creativity have led to program innovations to assist the growth of faculty and students.
 He is passionate about creating an inclusive environment and ensuring all individuals are treated with equity.

 Dean Gallimore received his BS in Aeronautical Engineering from Rensselaer (RPI), and his MA and Ph.D. degrees in Aerospace Engineering with a focus on plasma physics from Princeton.
 His primary research interests include advanced spacecraft (electric) propulsion, plasma physics and advanced plasma diagnostics, nanoparticle energetics, and the use of plasma for energy transfer and environmental remediation.

 Under Dean Gallimore’s ME 2020 strategic vision, Michigan Engineering is committed to becoming the world’s preeminent college of engineering serving the common good.
 The College is asserting a leadership role and voice in: developing intellectually curious and socially conscious minds; collaboratively solving societal big problems, based on a strong foundation of breakthrough interdisciplinary research and forward-looking academic-industry partnerships; and promoting an inclusive and innovative community of service for the common good.